 Systematic random sampling

 In systematic probability random sampling the researcher selects every kth element in the population.
-The value of k can be taken by dividing the number of units in the population by the number of units in the sample.
-For example there are 40 units in the population and the sample size is taken to be 20 so 40/20 is equal to 2 and hence every 2nd unit in the population will be taken as a sample.
-In household surveys this technique is most commonly used for sampling.
+The researcher can find the value of “K” by dividing the number of units in the population by the number of units in the sample.
+For example, there are 40 units in the population and the sample size is taken to be 20 so 40/20 is equal to 2 and hence every 2nd unit in the population will be taken as a sample.
+The use of stratified random sampling is most common in household surveys.